MeindertN/RoboClerk/README.md

     docker run -v %cd%:/mnt --rm ghcr.io/meindertn/roboclerk:latest scaffold demo
 ```

 3. RoboClerk will create two directories for you. `RoboClerk_input` and `RoboClerk_output`.
-In `RoboClerk_input` you will find a set of templates and various other files.
+In `RoboClerk_input` you will find a set of templates and various other files. `RoboClerk_output` will contain the finished documentation.

 4. Now generate the documentation by running the following command: